 Or a more perfect example, which I love:

 In an arcade, you pay only for each game you play.
 Not a large amount upfront, but a little bit each time you use a game.
-Play one game, you spend one token, or play ten games and you spend ten tokens, or if you don’t play at all, you don’t pay anything.
+Play one game, you spend one token, or play ten games and you spend ten tokens.

 1. Central Processing Unit (CPU)